davidcpell/rbenv_resources/README.md

-# ws_ruby
+# rbenv_resources

-TODO: Enter the cookbook description here.
+A resource cookbook for rbenv.